JoshuaJewell/IDApTIK/README.md

 # Gitpoint

-Gunpoint inspired multiplayer stealth, puzzle-platformer, written in Typescript.
+## What is it?
+This is a multiplayer, stealth, puzzle-platformer game, written in TypeScript using [Excalibur](https://excaliburjs.com/), inspired by [Gunpoint](https://store.steampowered.com/app/206190/Gunpoint/).
+Find out more at our [Wiki](https://github.com/JoshuaJewell/Gitpoint/wiki).

-# How to build
+## How to build

 Requires npm and git

-Clone repo
+Clone repo:

 `git clone https://github.com/JoshuaJewell/Gitpoint.git`

-Install requirements
+Install requirements:

 `npm install`

-Compile and run on localhost:9000
+Compile and run on localhost:9000:

 `npm run dev`